Immigration & Family Law FAQs

 - The purpose of the foreign visitor's stay in the U.S. is for business, pleasure, or medical treatment;

 - The visitor plans to stay in the U.S. for a limited, specific amount of time;

 - The visitor has evidence of sufficient funds to cover the expense of his or her stay in the U.S.;

 - The visitor has evidence of compelling social and economic ties abroad; and

-- The visitor has a place of residence outside the U.S. in addition to binding ties that insure their return to abroad at the end of the visit.
+- The visitor has a place of residence outside the U.S. in addition to binding ties that ensure their return abroad at the end of the visit.

-What is the process for obtaining a visa?
+What is the process of obtaining a Visa?

-If an applicant's visitor visa is denied, an applicant may re-apply for a visa if he or she has evidence to overcome the denial.
-If you are someone whose visitor visa has been denied, please contact our office.
-We may be able to help you with your re-application.
+If an applicant's visitor visa is denied, an applicant may re-apply for a visa if s/he has evidence to overcome the denial.
+Please contact the Peek and Toland Law Firm, LLP if your visitor visa has been denied and our experienced immigration attorneys can help you with your re-application.

 Deferred action is not permanent residency and it is not citizenship.
 Deferred action is a discretionary act of prosecutorial discretion that defers a removal action of an immigrant.
 While the immigrant is in deferred action, the immigrant will not be removed (deported) from the U.S.

 What are the requirements to be eligible for deferred action?